vesoft-inc/nebula/docs/manual-EN/2.query-language/4.statement-syntax/2.data-query-and-manipulation-statements/delete-vertex-syntax.md

 # Delete Syntax

-Given a list of vertices IDs, **Nebula Graph** supports `DELETE` the vertices and their associated in and out edges, syntax as the follows:
+Given a list of vertices IDs, hash IDs or UUIDs, **Nebula Graph** supports `DELETE` the vertices and their associated in and out edges, syntax as the follows:

 ```ngql
 DELETE VERTEX <vid_list>